witnet/WIPs/wip-mariocao-min-difficulty-dr.md

 ### Equate the data request minimum difficulty to the mining difficulty

-Analogously to [WIP-0012], such lower bound to be effective, its value needs to be strictly greater than `replication_factor`, as otherwise, ARS members will have an eligibility equal or greater than 100%.
+Analogously to [WIP-0012], for such lower bound to be effective, its value needs to be strictly greater than `replication_factor`, as otherwise, ARS members will have an eligibility equal or greater than 100%.

-In [WIP-0012], the `initial_difficulty` consensus constant was repurposed as `minimum_difficulty` for mining blocks.

 **(3)**: A value of 2000 (two thousand) is set for the data request minimum difficulty so that it equals the `minimum_difficulty` defined in [WIP-0012].